 If you get hit in the mouth or develop a severe cavity, a root canal can limit the pain, prevent further damage, and preserve your natural tooth.
-At Brooklyn City Dental, with two locations in the Greenpoint neighborhood of Brooklyn, the expert team performs root canals on an outpatient basis.
+At Brooklyn City Dental, with two locations in the Greenpoint and Williamsburg neighborhoods of Brooklyn, the expert team performs root canals on an outpatient basis.
 To schedule an appointment at either New York City office, book online or call to speak with a member of the administrative staff today.

 Root canals are an endodontic procedure used to treat damaged or infected tooth pulp.
 Pulp contains blood vessels and connective tissue.
 It helps your permanent teeth grow and provides temperature sensations but isn’t necessary for a tooth’s long-term survival.
 By removing the pulp, it’s possible to preserve your smile and prevent an extraction.

 At Brooklyn City Dental, the team uses root canals to treat injured or inflamed tooth pulp.
 Some of the leading causes of pulp damage include:

 When pulp damage occurs, common side-effects include swelling, redness, and a sensation of heat in your gums.
 If you experience these or other similar symptoms, don’t wait to seek professional dental help.

 At Brooklyn City Dental, the team performs root canals on-site during a quick, outpatient procedure.
 Several steps are involved, including:

 Before starting your root canal, the team administers a local anesthetic to numb your gums and tooth roots.

 Once the anesthesia sets in, they access the center of your affected tooth and carefully remove the infected or inflamed pulp.
 Then, they rinse out the center of your tooth with an antiseptic solution, cleaning out any food particles, plaque, or harmful bacteria.